New York Board of Commissioners of Pilots

 The Board of Commissioners of Pilots of The State Of New York is the New York state agency responsible for licensing and regulating pilots within one of the largest harbors in the world.
 It licenses and regulates up to 75 pilots of the Sandy Hook Pilots.
 They are called "Sandy Hook pilots" because they maneuver ships across a large and dangerous sand bar along the coast of New Jersey at the southern entrance of Lower New York Bay south of New York City.

 The Board of Commissioners is a public agency, created in 1853 during the first session of the New York State Legislature, Chapter 467, Laws of 1853, to provide the selection, training, and regulation of New York pilots.

-Jurisdiction

-The commission's jurisdiction includes all of the bays and ports in the New York Bay area, and pilotage districts are: